On-Air: Play-by-Play Commentary for Mercer County High School football broadcasts

 Kia began working part-time at WRMJ in 2002, and has done “a little bit of everything” from copy-writing to on-air announcing.
 Always having a passion for radio, she began her role as Sales Representative in May, 2019.

-Kia was born and raised in Aledo, where she currently resides with her husband Darren, and their son, Owen.
+Kia was born and raised in Aledo, where she currently resides with her husband Darren, and children, Owen and Emerson.